xuerong/hqrank/README.md

 #####5, real time ranking
 Ranking operation is performed in real time, but need to illustrate a point: for the time to visit a small difference in the two access, especially different threads, may not be strictly satisfies the first in first row, but the difference of time is measured in milliseconds (the thread's time slice and the system provide locking sequence dependent)

+#####5, the current implementation of the function
+* Get ranking data and scores based on ID
+* According to the ranking to obtain the corresponding ID
+* According to Id get ID before and after a number of players in the ranking data
+* Paging query, according to each page size and page ranking data acquisition game player

 # how to use
 Hqrank/code/Rank/ is a java project, Developed using JDK version is: 1.7
 1, the project into the eclipse